 There's something bitter-sweet about Brutalist architecture.
-A new vision of the future, a bold concrete rebellion against the lightness and frivolity early 20th century architecture, brutalist beasts shouted loudly across newly-developing cities their daring message of new communities, all living together harmoniously in streets in the sky.
+A new vision of the future, a bold concrete rebellion against the lightness and frivolity of early 20th century architecture, brutalist beasts shouted loudly across newly-developing cities their daring message of new communities, all living together harmoniously in streets in the sky.

 Were Brutalist architects misguided?
 Soon to become a much-maligned representation of the most bleak and dystopian corners of society, brutalism very quickly fell out of favour with the masses.
 Did the stark, looming architecture itself cultivate the very societal demeanour with which it would scorningly become associated?
 Did society miss the point and fail to embrace the powerful statement made by ominous swathes of raw material sculpted into menacing geometric monoliths?